Home » The Gray Hair Journey » Gray Hair Care » The Ultimate Guide to Purple Shampoo for Gray Hair

 Pantene products are cruelty-free in most countries, but they do allow animal testing in certain countries that require it.

-Not everybody will want to use purple shampoo and there are some great alternatives out there!
+Not everybody will want to use purple shampoo but luckily there are some great alternatives out there!

 image of QuickSilverHair clay kit